upenn-cis198-2018f/Lecture6/README.md

 ## Reminders (March 18)

+- Add/drop deadline tomorrrow!
+Hoping to get grades back by then.

 - Homework 3 later than initially planned.
 Will be posted soon, likely due April 1.

 ## Outline of lecture